Best Litter Box Accessories That Actually Make Cleaning Easier

 • Litter that produces less dust and tracking

 The key here is coverage.
-A small mat won’t catch enough litter, especially if your cat jumps out of the box.
+A small mat will not catch enough litter, especially if your cat jumps out of the box.

 If smell is the main issue, especially in apartments or smaller rooms: